Skip to main content

 💡 Pro tip: Interested in creating your own explainer videos?
 These blog posts, The 5 Most Important Questions about Flipping the Classroom with Edtech, and How Your Video Lessons Can Be Even More Successful When You’re on Screen, provide plenty of tips and tricks for recording and incorporating video into your instructional practices.

-26. Why Shakespeare Loved Iambic Pentameter
+26. TED-Ed Video Quiz: Shakespeare and Iambic Pentameter

 In this Video Quiz made with a video from TED-Ed, students answer the age-old question, “Why did Shakespeare write in iambic pentameter?”
 In addition to checking their understanding of the content in the video, this digital poetry lesson culminates with a whiteboard question where students use the drawing tools to practice annotating one of Shakespeare’s sonnets.